fabrimafe/DSBtimecourse/README.md

 The procedure for the modeling follows this general scheme:

 ### 1) data preparation
 Prepare input files: a time-course-file with the abundance of the different types of molecules, and an error-matrix file, specifying the expected error rates.
 Example files can be found in test/.
 The files should be tab separated files.
-The time-course file has five columns, the first describing the time and the others the count of molecules for each type, for example:
+The time-course file has five columns, the first describing the time and the others the count of molecules for each type.
+For example:

 |time|    y1|      y2|      y3|      y4|
 |----|------|--------|--------|--------|